 Kathlena is a fan of many Kirkland-brand organic products, including the peanut butter.
-Kirkland brand organic peanut butter is just $15.99 for two 28-ounce jars, which comes out to about 29 cents an ounce.
-Compare that price to Amazon’s organic peanut butter from Santa Cruz that’s 93 cents an ounce and Smucker’s for 50 cents an ounce.
-Walmart actually sells the Kirkland brand organic peanut butter, but it’s $24.23 — nearly $8 more than at Costco.
-Both Amazon and Walmart do sell a few brands of less expensive organic peanut butter, but most of them contain sugar.
+Kirkland brand organic peanut butter is just $11.99 for two 28-ounce jars, which comes out to about 21 cents an ounce.
+Compare that price to Amazon’s organic peanut butter from Santa Cruz that’s 53 cents an ounce and Smucker’s for 61 cents an ounce.
+Amazon does sell a few brands of less expensive organic peanut butter, but most of them contain sugar.
 The Kirkland brand has just peanuts and salt.

 Walmart price: 69 cents an ounce